 700s: Leased from Illinois Traction System.
 In 1908, ITS received an order of single truck cars from the Danville Car Co., cars 700-709.
 Car 700 was eventually renumbered 710.
 According to local newspapers, the first of this group arrived in Urbana-Champaign January 4, 1908. #701, 702, 704, 707 are known in Urbana-Champaign. #707 eventually demotorized and used as a trailer.
 Cars #700, 708, 709, and 710 are known to have operated in Danville. #702 and 703 are known in Bloomington-Normal. #704, 706, 707, and 710 are known in Decatur.
 This list of assignments is obviously incomplete.

 DT: Double truck

 St. L.: St. Louis Car Co.

 In the beginning, the horsecars were simply numbered consecutively from no. 1.
 It is not known how many horsecars were eventually on the property, but almost certainly, there were fewer than 10.
 When electric passenger cars began to arrive in 1890, they were numbered consecutively beginning with 10, without regard for motor or trailer, closed or open.
 Eventually, when two open cars arrived in 1902, someone seems to have decided to number them in a separate series from the closed cars, and they were assigned the numbers 50 and 51.
 Again in 1912, the three double truck cars were numbered in the 60s, presumably to set them apart.
 The 600s, second-hand from St. Louis, were operated with their St. Louis numbers.
 The 700s belonged to the ITS, and their numbers make sense in the early ITS numbering.
-Finally, the Birney cars were numbered beginning with no. 100 or 101.
+Finally, the Birney cars were numbered beginning with no. 101.

 |Pictures of Passenger Cars|